This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Chicken Broth: Use low sodium chicken broth (or vegetable broth) to add flavor to the rice.

-• Tomato Salsa: Just grad a jar of this at the store to make this easy.
-You can easily make this rice mild, medium or hot depending on the salsa that you choose.
+• Tomato Salsa: Just grab a jar of this at the store to make this easy.
+You can easily make this rice mild, medium, or hot depending on the salsa that you choose.

 How to Make Mexican Rice